Deploy a resource forest topology

 If the unique UPN from each user forest was synchronized to the associated disabled object in the resource forest, AD FS authentication would fail.
 The matching rule would find the UPN on the object in the resource forest, which was disabled and could not be used for authentication.

-You will next need to provision an Office 365 tenant to use with your deployment.
+You will next need to provision a Microsoft 365 or Office 365 organization to use with your deployment.
 For more information, please see Subscriptions, licenses, accounts, and tenants for Microsoft's cloud offerings.

 Configure Active Directory Federation Services